hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/CBT/00a-SecConcept.md

     ```

   - web input: email = `user@email.com` password = `password'` $\to$ An unexpected error occurred.
     - logs: The logs show a SQL syntax error.
-This indicates that athe quote characterr messed somthing up in an unexpeccted way.
+This indicates that the quote characterr messed somthing up in an unexpeccted way.

       ```shell
       Checking supplied authentication details for user@email.com.